Aerom1/Aerom1/README.md

 - 👋 Hi, I’m @Aerom1
 - 👀 I’m interested in web development, after years of VBA
-- 🌱 I’m currently learning html/css/javascript/jquery
+- 🌱 I’m currently learning or improving javascript/jquery/html/css/bootstrap
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me ...
-Just put your hands up in the air.
+Just put your hands up in the air ^^

 <!---
 Aerom1/Aerom1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.